Daily mantra - Freedom

 In a world full of lies about how limited and helpless we are, it is great to have a mantra that keeps asserting our freedom, guaranteed by Jesus the Messiah.

 Choose one of these mantras or create your own variation to keep King Jesus, his Freedom Declaration, and his resurrection on your mind as you go through your day.
 These can all be seen as distilled versions of the "big idea" of Freedom Season.

-We see ourselves in Christ as activists proclaiming a new era of freedom.
+We see ourselves in Christ as activists in his campaign to bring in the new era of freedom.
 We will live this day in SYNC with the intentions of King Jesus when he issued the Freedom Declaration.